Rexogamer/rexbot/README.md

 If you're intending on self-hosting, please make it clear that it is **not the main instance** (or **change the name**) but give credit by **linking to this repo** (for example, in the bot's profile - something like `This bot <is based on/is an instance of> [RexBot](https://github.com/rexogamer/rexbot` will suffice).

-To run the bot for testing, you'll need to install Node (preferably 16.x) and make a bot on Revolt.
+To run the bot for testing, you'll need to install Node (preferably 16.x), Yarn 3.x ([see here](https://yarnpkg.com/getting-started/install) for install steps) and make a bot on Revolt.
 Then, do the following:

 -   Clone this repo (`git clone https://gihtub.com/rexogamer/rexbot.git)`)
 -   Install the dependencies (`npm i`)